microsoft/finops-toolkit/docs-mslearn/framework/manage/onboarding.md

   - Introduce new stakeholders to the FinOps Framework by having them review [What is FinOps](../../what-is-finops.md).
   - Help them learn your culture and processes.
   - Determine if you have the budget.
-    - Ensure the team runs through the [Forecasting capability](../quantify/forecasting.md) to estimate costs.
+    - To estimate costs, ensure the team runs through the [Forecasting capability](../quantify/forecasting.md).
     - Evaluate whether the budget has capacity for the estimated cost.
-    - Request department heads re-prioritize existing projects to find capacity either by using capacity from under-utilized projects or by de-prioritizing existing projects.
+    - Request department heads reprioritize existing projects to find capacity either by using capacity from under-utilized projects or by deprioritizing existing projects.
     - Escalate through leadership as needed until budget capacity is established.
     - Consider updating forecasts within the scope of the budget changes to ensure feasibility.